Philippine National Police Maritime Group: Absorption, Assumption and Take-over by PNP of the Police Function of Coast Guard

 Section 24 of RA 6975 provided the various police function of PNP and the additional functions absorbed from different agencies, in an effort to comply with the constitutional requirement that there shall be one national police force.
 This section specified the Powers and Functions of the PNP.
 It also requires that “the PNP shall absorb… the police functions of the Coast Guard.”

 Section 86 of the law reiterated this as it provides the Assumption by the PNP of Police Functions.
 This provision mandates that “the police functions of the Coast Guard shall be taken over by the PNP.”
 Effectively, these provisions of the law dissolved the police functions of these agencies, Coast Guard included.
 To date this day, no law repealed these provisions.

 Specifically, the absorption and take-over of police functions are viewed as a move to comply with the constitutional mandate that there shall only be one police force in the country.
 Generally, it is understood that the police function of the Coast Guard that was absorbed and taken-over by the PNP, has been vested upon and assumed by the Maritime Group as it performs these functions to this day.

 Organization

-The unit is currently headed by Police Brigadier General Harold B. Tuzon as D,MG (Director, Maritime Group).
-The Command Group is composed of Police Colonel Genaro V. Sapiera - Deputy Director for Administration, Police Colonel JacobG.
-Macabali - Deputy Director for Operations, and Police Colonel Jonathan M Tangonan - Chief of Staff.
+The unit is currently headed by Police Brigadier General Jonathan A. Cabal as D,MG (Director, Maritime Group).
+The Command Group is composed of Police Colonel Gonzalo C. Villamor Jr. - Deputy Director for Administration, Police Colonel Rhoderick B. Campo - Deputy Director for Operations, and Police Colonel Pedro P. Martirez, Jr. - Acting Chief of Staff.

 Today, the PNP Maritime Group is organized into 17 Regional Maritime Units (RMUs) and four (4) Special Operations Units (SOUs).

 Regional Maritime Unit

-RMUs are present in all the 17 regions of the country.
-Their mandated tasks include: